annadmitrieff/Classwork-and-Notes/FALL 24/RESEARCH/DR. HALL RESEARCH/Notes & Lit Review/2: Sample HCA Workflow.md

 features = extract_features(all_photos)
 ```
+This function extracts meaningful features from images which can later be used to create clusters.
+- `extract_features(images, size(64, 64))` defines a function which takes two arguments, image and size, that extracts features from a list of images, resizing them to a specified size.
+- `features = []` initializes an empty list that will be used to store the extracted features from each image.
+- `win_size`, `block_size`, `block_stride`, `cell_size`, and `nbins` are Histogram of Oriented Gradients (HOG) descriptors--these lines set various HOG descriptor parameters:
+     - `win_size` is the size of the window (region of the image) to be processed at once.
+     - `block_size` is the size of each block (a group of cells) within the window.
+     - `block_stride` is the distance between adjacent blocks.
+     - `cell_size` is the size of each cell within a block.
+     - `nbins` is the number of bins for the histogram of gradient orientations.
+- `hog` initializes the HOG descriptor object, which will be used to compute the HOG features for each image, with the specified parameters.
+- `for idx, img in enumerate(images):` initiates a loop that iterates over each image in the `images` list.
+     - `idx` is the index of the image.
+     - `img` is the image itself.
+- `resized_img` calls the `cv2.resize` function to resize the current image (`img`) to the specified `win_size`--in this case, the default size, `(64, 64)`.
+- `hog_features` calls the `hog.compute` function to compute the HOG features for the resized image using the HOG descriptor object, extracting HOG features from the image which are used for capturing edge and gradient information.
+     - The `flatten()` method is called to convert the HOG features into a 1D array.
+- `features.append(hog_features)` appends the extracted HOG features to `features`, collecting the features for each image into a single list.
+- The conditional `if idx < 5:` prints the shape and a sample of the HOG features for the first few images (up to 5), verifying that the feature extraction is working correctly and that HOG features are being computed as expected.
+- `return np.array(features)` converts the list of HOG features, `features`, to a NumPy array and returns it.
+- `features = extract_features(all_photos)` calls the `extract_features` function with `all_photos` as the argument and assigns the returned NumPy array to the `features` variable for further processing.

 ```
 # Computing Distance Matrix (Euclidean Distance)
 distance_matrix = pdist(features, metric='euclidean')
 ```
+This subsection computes the pairwise distances between the feature vectors of images as a measure of dissimilarity or distance between data points.
+- The line `distance_matrix` calls the `pdist` function from the `scipy.spatial.distance` module.
+- `pdist(features, metric='euclidean')` computes the pairwise distances between observations in the `features` array using the Euclidean distance metric.
+     - Recall that `features` defines the 2D NumPy array where each row represents the feature vector of an image.
+     - `metric='euclidean` specifies that the Euclidean distance should be used to calculate the distances.
+- `pdist` returns a condensed distance matrix, which is a 1D array containing the upper triangular distances of the 2D distance matrix (excluding the diagonal), which is assigned to the variable `distance_matrix`.
+     - A condensed distance matrix has several advantages in terms of efficiency and storage.
+     - Since distance matrices are symmetric and the diagonal elements are zero, storing only the upper triangular part avoids redundancy and saves memory, requiring $\dfrac{n(n-1)}{2}$ elements for the $n$ elements in full distance matrices.
+     - Some algorithms and functions, such as those in SciPy, are optimized to work directly with condensed distance matrices.

 ```
 # Hierarchical Clustering (Ward's Linkage Method)
 Z = linkage(distance_matrix, method='ward')
 ```
+This subsection performs hierarchical clustering to create a cluster tree that can be used to visualize and analyze the hierarchical relationships between our sample data points.
+- `Z = linkage(distance_matrix, method='ward')` calls the `linkage` function from the `scipy.cluster.hierarchy` module to perform hierarchical clustering on the distance matrix using Ward's linkage method.
+     - Recall that `distance_matrix` is the precomputed condensed distance matrix from above containing pairwise distances between data points, crucial in providing the distance information necessary for clustering.
+     - `method='ward'` defines the linkage method as Ward's Linkage Method, a linkage criterion that minimizes variance within clusters.
+          - The purpose is to create clusters that minimize the sum of squared distances within all clusters.
+          - This method tends to produce clusters of relatively equal size and compactness.
+- `Z` is defined as a linkage matrix that encodes the hierarchical clustering, containing information about the clustering hierarchy and the distances between clusters at each step.
+     - The linkage matrix `Z` has shape `(n-1, 4)`, with `n` being the number of original observations.
+          - Column 1 is the index of the first cluster being merged.
+          - Column 2 is the index of the second cluster being merged.
+          - Column 3 is the distance between the merged clusters.
+          - Column 4 is the number of original observations in the newly formed cluster.

 ```
 # Dendogram